breuner/elbencho/contrib/storage_sweep/README.md

 Believing what we learned and did during the project could be helpful to others, I decided to rewrite and consolidate the various test scripts that I wrote for the project into a pair of `bash` wrappers.

+In 2021, NVIDIA invited Zettar to collaborate with DataDirect Networks (DDN) for a Supercomputing 2021 (SC21) Virtual Theater solution showcase.
+The production-ready, fully optimized solution is for accelerating at-scale AI data migration.
+An endeavor that's fast gaining importance as large-scale AI traing sessions need more and more data that must be efficiently and conveniently migrated over to the GPU clusters.
+During the preparation, other than `mtelbencho.sh` and `graph_sweep.sh`, I recognize the need to generate test datasets conveniently, thus I wrote `dgen.sh` leveraging some little known `elbencho`'s capabilities.

 [Back to top](#page_top)